-Alan Paul is the author of One Way Out: The Inside History of the Allman Brothers Band.
-He interviewed over 50 people for the book, including all surviving band members and many friends and associates, including Eric Clapton, the late producer Tom Dowd and four of the band’s managers, including the late Phil Walden.
-One Way Out, due February 18 with St. Martin’s Press, will also feature almost 150 photographs including many never-before-seen images by Danny Clinch, Jim Marshall, Neal Preston and Stephen Paley.
+Alan Paul is the author of the New York Times best-seller One Way Out: The Inside History of the Allman Brothers Band.
+He interviewed almost 100 people for the book, including all surviving band members and many friends and associates, including Eric Clapton, the late producer Tom Dowd and four of the band’s managers.
+One Way Out also features almost 150 photographs including many never-before-seen images by Danny Clinch, Jim Marshall, Neal Preston and Stephen Paley.
 It features almost 100 images taken by ABB road managers Twiggs Lyndon and Kirk West.

-A senior writer for Guitar World magazine and has interviewed the members of the Allman Brothers Band hundreds of times.
+A senior writer for Guitar World magazine, he has interviewed the members of the Allman Brothers Band hundreds of times.
 No one has written more frequently about the band.

 Big in China tells Paul’s moving tale about the personal reinvention he experienced after moving from New Jersey to Beijing when his wife was named the Wall Street Journal’s China Bureau Chief.
 It is about raising three American children in Beijing and Paul’s unlikely journey to becoming a Chinese music star, fronting the blues band Woodie Alan, Beijing’s 2008 Band of the Year.